-The Sterling Coilmaster Jr. TS is the latest offering in the line of Coilmaster automatic plastic coil binding machines.
-It inserts plastic coil from the first hole onwards, then cuts and crimps.
-This tabletop plastic coil binder is an affordable and can bind books from 8 mm to 25 mm.
+The STERLING® COILMASTER JR. PLUS is an automatic, table top plastic spiral binding machine.
+It inserts plastic spiral from the first hole onwards, then cuts and crimps automatically.
+This tabletop unit is affordable and can bind books from 8 mm to 30 mm.
 Speeds of up to 600 books per hour can be attained.
-You can bind books with a variety of pitches, using round or oval holes.
-The touch screen facilitates ease of set up.
+The new in-feed conveyor allows for in-line binding with a coil former.

-The Sterling Coilmaster Jr. TS offers quick and easy set up and minimal desktop space.
-Why bind books by hand when you can bind them quickly and easily with The Sterling® Coilmaster Jr. TS?
+The STERLING COILMASTER® JR. PLUS offers quick and easy set up and minimal table top space.
+Why bind plastic spiral books by hand when you can bind them quickly and easily with...
+The STERLING COILMASTER JR. PLUS?